Stardox/PR2PS/README.md

 Aim of this project is to recreate the Platform Racing 2 server engine with all functionality (and maybe more).

-Server is written in C# and currently consists of three projects organized in Visual Studio solution.
+Server is written in C# and currently consists of several projects organized in Visual Studio solution.

+There is possibility of porting this to .NET Core for multiplatform support.

 ## PR2PS.Web

-This represents a central web server with database.
-You can think of it as of a PR2HUB 'equivalent'.
-Server uses ASP.NET WebApi hosted from the console application along with SQLite database engine for easier portability.
+This represents a central web server.
+You can think of it as of a PR2Hub 'equivalent'.
+Server uses ASP.NET WebApi 2 hosted from the console application for easier portability.
 The web server communicates with separate game servers using SignalR RPC.

 ## PR2PS.GameServer